Federal Democratic Union of Switzerland: History

-The EDU received 1.3% of the popular vote in the 2007 elections, and retained one of its two seats in the Swiss National Council, held by Andreas Brönnimann, who represented the canton of Berne.
+The EDU received 1.3% of the popular vote in the 2007 elections, and retained one of its two seats in the Swiss National Council, held by Andreas Brönnimann, who represented the canton of Bern.

 However, in the 2011 elections, the party lost its seat in the Swiss National Council, even though it still received the same percentage of the popular vote.
 In the 2019 elections the party won one seat in the Swiss National Council, regaining representation.

 Ideology

 The EDU is a politically conservative, Protestant fundamentalist, and right-wing populist party.
 It is similar to the Christian right in the United States, and its top goals were to promote "biblical values" and oppose other cultures and values.
 The party has also been described as "ultra-conservative."

 The EDU sees itself as a Christian party and uses the Bible as the guideline for its policies.
 On questions concerning the environment, the EDU stands rather center-left, however with family, social, and educational policy, the EDU takes a conservative stance.
 The EDU want a debt-free state.

 The EDU has close connections to free churches.